aozkesek/selenium-json-suite-runner/README.md

 ## Purpose

 This project gives ability to the user who do not know programming language
-automate test every web based user interfaces without coding and compiling
+to automate test every web based user interfaces without coding and compiling
 java source code.

 ## Using